scalamolecule/molecule-web/docs/database/transaction/update.md

 ### Base update

-Here we update data of the base namespace `Person` if there is a relationship to `Address`:
+Here we update data of the base entity `Person` if there is a relationship to `Address`:

 ```scala
 // Update likes of all persons having a street address